Gaussian Pre-Activations in Neural Networks: Myth or Reality?

 The case $n_0 = n_1$ is the most realistic one: usually, the sizes of the layers of a neural network are of the same order of magnitude.
-In this case, our setup is better than or equivalent to the one with $\tanh$.
+In this case, our setup is better than or equivalent to the ones with $\tanh$ or $\relu$.

-\begin{remark}[Mixing of inputs and interference phenomenon] We see in Figure~\ref{fig:indep_preactiv} that, in every graph, setups with small $\theta$ lead to better results than the ones with large $\theta$.
+\paragraph{Mixing of inputs and interference phenomenon.} We see in Figure~\ref{fig:indep_preactiv} that, in every graph, setups with small $\theta$ lead to better results than the ones with large $\theta$.
 This observation could be explained by Example~\ref{exa:indep_preactiv}.
 In this example, the inputs are weakly ``mixed'': since $X_0$ is multiplied by a Rademacher random variable, it is possible to partially reconstruct $X_0$ after the first layer, and then build destructive interference (leading to an output $Z = 0$ half of the time).

 So, if we want to avoid this ``interference'' phenomenon, we should use initialization distributions and activation functions such that every layer ``mixes'' strongly the inputs.
 Notably, initialization distributions should be far from being a combination of Dirac distributions.
-Typically, $\mathrm{P}_{\theta = 10}$ is close to the Rademacher distribution (see Fig.~\ref{fig:plot_act:dens_Weibull}). \end{remark}
+Typically, $\mathrm{P}_{\theta = 10}$ is close to the Rademacher distribution (see Fig.~\ref{fig:plot_act:dens_Weibull}).

-\begin{remark}[Case $\phi = \tanh$ and $\mathrm{P} = \mathcal{R}$] According to Remark~\ref{rem:interference}, the relatively good performance of $\tanh$ should be explained by the choice of a Gaussian initialization $\mathrm{P}$.
-However, the case $\phi = \tanh$ and $\mathrm{P} = \mathcal{R}$, shown in Fig.~\ref{fig:indep_preactiv} (dotted magenta line), contradicts partially this explanation.
-In this case, choosing a Rademacher initialization of the weights should lead to worse results than with a Gaussian initialization.